Wendy-Tabitha/ascii-artist/README.md

 * Customizable Templates:- Provides different graphical templates such as "shadow," "standard," and "thinkertoy" for ASCII representation.
 * Command-Line Interface-: Accessible via the command line for easy input and output.
 * Error Handling:- Implements robust error handling to ensure reliable performance.
-* We also included our own bannerfiles i.e lean and asteric
+* We also included our own bannerfile i.e lean.txt

 ## Instructions